syedraza04/interviewQuestions/README.md

 14. Can I use Angular 2 with Typings in Angular 2?
 15. Are Typescript type definitions Required?
 16. Do we only need type definition files not “node_modules”?

 17. How to create custom type definitions in Angular 2?

 18. How to load file in your Angular 2 project?

 19. Dynamic vs. Static Typing?

+Statically typed programming languages do type checking (the process of verifying and enforcing the constraints of types) at compile-time as opposed to run-time.
+Dynamically typed programming languages do type checking at run-time as opposed to Compile-time

 20. What is Destructuring?

+The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables

 21. What is a spread operator? what is the alternative in JS?

+To copy values in an immutable way

+[...state]

+Object.assign({}, state,{})

 ## Coding to implement features in Angular 2/4